soswxc/Conjugate_Cam/README.md

 Inputs of the program:
-	arm length of the follower; L,
+	arm length of the follower,
-	distance from cam to follower pivot point; f, base circle radius of the cam; rb, and radius of the roller follower; rf, and information about cam motion:
+	distance from cam to follower pivot point, base circle radius of the cam,
+	and radius of the roller follower, and information about cam motion:
 	n is the number of cam motion courses, for each course add: